-- 10.24 Some small areas of landscaping are provided within the layout.
-These are in the south west corner of the site and along the eastern boundary with New Mill Road.
-There is also an undeveloped strip of land that provides a narrow buffer along the southern boundary.
+- 10.24 A large undeveloped area is provided within the south western corner of the site along with some landscaped buffers to the eastern boundary with New Mill Road and to the southern boundary behind Plots 7 and 8.
 The presence of these areas helps to soften the visual impact of the development and provides scope for biodiversity mitigation and enhancement. - 10.25 Details of the internal and external boundary treatment, including the gabion wall to the east of the site, can be secured by condition.